vmware-tanzu/community-edition/METRICS.md

 # Metrics

-The TCE project automatically reports metrics regarding cluster creation, builds, and more.
+The Tanzu Community Edition project automatically reports metrics regarding cluster creation, builds, and more.

 _*Note*_: At the time of this writing, metrics can only be visualized via the internal VMware WaveFront instance.
-In the future, it is intended that the WaveFront dashboard used to monitor TCE performance will be made public and viewable by the community.
+In the future, it is intended that the WaveFront dashboard used to monitor Tanzu Community Edition performance will be made public and viewable by the community.

 Metrics are _only_ reported on GitHub Action runs and are injested directly by WaveFront.